Austin’s newest park opens after years of community activism, advocacy

 Activism against the plant started in the 1970s, with a notable protest at AquaFest 1978, which was dispersed by the Austin Police Department.
 In the 1980s, the Holly Decommissioning Committee focused on organized local activism.
 Rendon was a key member of the committee, as was Katz’s father, Robert Donely.

-After more years of organizing and protesting, the committee won: The Holly Power Plant shut down on September 30, 2007 and was finally decommissioned in 2017.
+After more years of organizing and protesting, the committee won: The Holly Power Plant shut down on Sept.
+30, 2007, and was decommissioned in 2017.

 “Today I feel liberated.
 I feel that our families are here and we did something good.
 Our activists and leaders fought hard and they are why we’re still here today,” Delgado said.
 “We’ve been able to preserve this area and create something that the community wanted: a space where they can come and enjoy the scenery and quiet, and absorb the lands that were walking on.
 That is sacred to our people.”